policyd-weight/policyd-weight/README.md

 Status of the project: abandoned due to time constraints and health issues

 Policyd-weight is a postfix policy-server in order to score RBLs and bogus DNS-entries<br>
 from HELO, MAIL FROM and IP at the RCPT TO-stage.
+It is designed to run on a MX.

 This allows to detect phishing, forged mail or spam very early without receiving the complete mail.